k00c/pr-flow-state/README.md

 - **Right‑sized ceremony**: The level of review matches the level of risk — trivial changes flow lightly, high‑impact changes get deep collaboration.
 - **Context packaged**: Reviewers see the relevant story, design decision, or risk area without hunting for it.
 - **Signal over noise**: Automated checks summarize outcomes and highlight only what needs human judgment.
-- **Scoped and coherent**: PRs tell a clear story, not a jumble of unrelated edits.
+- **Scoped and coherent**: PRs stay focused on a single story, avoiding the “while I’m here” sprawl that creates oversized, tangled reviews.
-- **Noise‑free by default**: Debug files, temp artifacts, and generated cruft are automatically excluded from review.
+- **Noise‑free by default**: Debug files, temporary artifacts, and generated cruft are automatically quarantined so reviewers only see what matters, and submitters can clean up without human prompting.
 - **Flow‑preserving**: Reviews fit naturally into deep work, rather than pulling developers out of it.
 - **Shared ownership**: A PR review should feel like helping ship the feature, not gatekeeping it.